 - a) CSA No. 4 has developed effective administrative controls to help ensure the District remains solvent as measured by its liquidity and capital.
-Markedly, CSA No. 4 has no long-term liabilities and sufficient cash reserves to cover approximately one-fifth of its adopted budget expenditures. - b) Revenues from CSA No. 4's special assessment generates funding sufficient to cover nearly one-half of the current annual operating costs supporting public farmworker housing services for which the agency was formed.
-This dynamic necessitates the farmworker housing centers operate as quasi-enterprise operation given their need to collect an adequate amount of rent during the fiscal year. - c) Reliance on rent to substantially support public farmworker housing services within CSA No. 4 highlights a key challenge underlying the role of the District given the need to remain competitive with private housing options. - d) As a measuring point, to fully fund current public farmworker housing service costs, CSA No. 4's special assessment would need to be increased from \$10.00 to \$22.41. - e) It would be appropriate for CSA No. 4 to engage stakeholders to seek support in increasing the special assessment through new legislation to provide a more reliable and sufficient revenue source to sustain public farmworker housing services. - f) The practice of the Board of Supervisors to operate CSA No. 4 as an administrative unit of the County of Napa underlies the District's lack of capital assets in land, buildings, and equipment.
+Markedly, CSA No. 4 has no long-term liabilities and sufficient cash reserves to cover approximately onefifth of its adopted budget expenditures. - b) Revenues from CSA No. 4's special assessment generates funding sufficient to cover nearly one-half of the current annual operating costs supporting public farmworker housing services for which the agency was formed.
+This dynamic necessitates the farmworker housing centers operate as quasi-enterprise operation given their need to collect an adequate amount of rent during the fiscal year. - c) Reliance on rent to substantially support public farmworker housing services within CSA No. 4 highlights a key challenge underlying the role of the District given the need to remain competitive with private housing options. - d) CSA No. 4's special assessment supporting public farmworker housing services is presently levied at the maximum amount allowed under statute.
+Any future cost increases including inflationary would need to be drawn from other public or private sources.
+Consequently, it would be appropriate for CSA No. 4 to engage stakeholder to seek legislative support in increasing the special assessment rate to provide a viable option in addressing future funding gaps. - e) The practice of the Board of Supervisors to operate CSA No. 4 as an administrative unit of the County of Napa underlies the District's lack of capital assets in land, buildings, and equipment.